Z-Wave: Standards and the Z-Wave Alliance

 Z-Wave Alliance maintains the Z-Wave certification program.
 There are two components to Z-Wave certification: technical certification and market certification.

 In December 2019, Z-Wave announced the Z-Wave Source Code Project, in which it would release the source code to its platform, for members to contribute to the advancement of the standard, under the supervision of the newly-established OS Work Group.
 The project is available to alliance members on GitHub.

 In December 2019, the Z-Wave Alliance announced that the Z-Wave specification would become a ratified, multi-source wireless standard.
 It includes the ITU.G9959 PHY/MAC radio specification, the application layer, the network layer, and the host-device communication protocol.
 Instead of being a single-source specification, it will become a multi-source, wireless smart home standard developed by collective working group members of the Z-Wave Alliance.
 The Z-Wave Alliance would become a standards development organization (SDO), while continuing to manage the certification program.
 In August 2020, the Z-Wave Alliance officially became incorporated as an independent nonprofit standards development organization, with seven founding members under its new SDO structure: Alarm.com, Assa Abloy, Leedarson, Ring, Silicon Labs, StratIS, and Qolsys.
 Under the SDO, there are new membership levels, workgroups, and committees, including technical working groups specific to features, and certification, security, and marketing groups.
+In 2025, Z-Wave released the 2024B specification for improved functionality and regulatory compliance, following the release of 2024A the previous year.
+They also introduced the new Accelerator membership level, for startups and young IoT companies.